muggy8/improbable/have-and-havenot/o3TDyzle.md

 But I had never thought about this before.

 Quest giver?
 NPC Companion?
-Handler? none of theses answers could be given without the risk of triggering the emergency simulation abort system.
+Handler? none of these answers could be given without the risk of triggering the emergency simulation abort system.

 How do I answer this question?
 I guess I only have one answer to give...